Working remotely often introduces employees to new challenges such as slow VPN access. Here are a few ways to increase that speed.

 Virtual Desktop tools replicate the desktop experience from a web browser.
 By removing device dependencies, your team has more flexibility for remote work while also giving your organization increased security, scalability and cost savings.
 Both Microsoft and AWS have virtual desktop products— Azure Desktop and AWS Workspaces, respectively.
 You can roll out a simple desktop image quickly, allowing your remote workers to get productive sooner.
 You can learn more about AWS WorkSpaces and Windows Virtual Desktop in these blogs.

-There are several options available to increase VPN speed, allowing your workforce to be more efficient while working remotely.
+There are several options available to increase VPN speed, allowing your workforce to increase efficiency while working remotely.
 Start with a simple networking and security analysis, and then implement the solution(s) that address your acute needs best within your timeframe and budget.